 Naphthalene poisoningMoth balls; Moth flakes; Camphor tar

 Naphthalene is a white solid substance with a strong smell.
 Poisoning from naphthalene destroys or changes red blood cells so they cannot carry oxygen.
+This can cause organ damage.

 - Moth repellent